 The whole thirty-two of these precious stones that measure around 0.416 carats adore the signature octagonal bezel, while the other six diamonds are neatly spaced between elegantly shaped Roman numerals and serve as hour markers.

 While the layout of the dial will offer you good legibility during, um, office hours, the watch will not be as stellar at night due to the total lack of Superluminova (or any other luminous compound, for that matter) on the dial.
 Personally, I don’t see a problem here, but if you plan to use the gadget in places with not enough light, keep this information in mind.

-Both the fixed bezel and the relatively compact (it measures just 31 millimeters in diameter) body of the watch are fashioned out of high-grade stainless steel.
+Both the fixed bezel and the relatively compact (it measures just 31 millimeters in diameter) body are fashioned out of high-grade stainless steel.
 While the bezel is nicely polished, the case itself sports a finely brushed texture that serves as a perfect background for the blingy rim.

-Perhaps, when it comes to ergonomics, the only thing that worries me a little is that the crown seems to be too tiny even for delicate fingers of a woman.
+Perhaps, when it comes to ergonomics, the only thing that worries me a little is that the crown is too tiny even for the delicate fingers of a woman.
 On the other hand, the mechanism that powers the wristwatch is accurate enough for you to correct its readings just two times per year when Daylight Saving Time comes into effect and then when it expires.